Ditached/ARPlacementKit-Docs/docs/source/usage.rst

 If you are not using the sample scene as a starting point, you will have to add the *AR Placement Guide* and the *Placeable Generator* to the XR Origin GameObject.
 As well as *AR Kit Coaching Overlay* to the *AR Session* GameObject (though this is optional as it is an iOS only feature).

-Using your own model
+Using your own model/prefab
 ==========
 By replacing the *Prefab* on the *Placeable Generator* in the inspector you can use your own prefab.
 Just drag in your model and everything should work out of the box.
+The transform inside the prefab will be preserved.

 .. image:: images/CustomPrefab.png
     :width: 400